rpulusani/UI-work/src/client/app/hateoas_factory/README.md

         // noUpdate allows you to work with an endpoint that is not in a propert envelope
         // by avoiding the setup of service.item/service.data
         noUpdate: false,
-        // Ensures we do not update account information
-        accountUpdate: true,
         // override url for this call
         url: '',
         method: '', // change the request method,